ojarsbuddy/bits-and-pieces/README.md

-# hello-world
+# bits-and pieces
 A place to share ideas, resources and hold discussions.

-Eagerly absorbing the functional programming paradigm for javascript.
+Exploring the functional programming paradigm for javascript.